AveryClapp/Portfolio/portfolio-next/src/Blogs/the-essence-of-gpu-programming.md

 ---
 title: "The Essence of GPU Programming"
 date: "11-20-2025"
-preview: "GPU programming isn't just faster programming, it's a different computational paradigm.
+preview: "GPU programming is a completely different computational paradigm compared to developing on a CPU.
 Threads execute in lockstep.
 Memory hierarchies are explicit.
 Serialization is everywhere.
 Here's your gateway into the architecture and optimization patterns that power video games and modern AI."
 slug: "the-essence-of-gpu-programming"
 tags: ["Technical"]
 subtopics: ["CUDA", "Machine Learning", "High-performance Computing"]